PECE-project/drupal-pece/MIGRATION.md

 - bump the sql auto-incrementers
 - import default content
 - rsync the files directory to wherever the migration will run (prevent timeout of video files moving during migration, and required for private files anyway)
+- scrape/collect the essay pages
 - run the migration
+- bulk update url aliases (assuming that they were migrated in as pathauto-generated aliases)